ACASS-1/.github/profile/README.md

 # ACASS - Advanced Control and Analysis System for Spacecrafts

-Realtime Data Streaming and Processing with IoT devices and Apache Kafka for Spacecrafts
+Realtime Data Streaming and Processing with IoT and other devices with Apache Kafka for Spacecrafts